Habit Statistics 2026: 50+ Data Points Every Developer Should Know

 † Proprietary survey; not independently peer-reviewed.

-The $48.4 billion self-improvement industry thrives despite a 91% failure rate.
+The $48.4 billion self-improvement industry keeps growing regardless of how many resolutions fizzle.
 People keep trying: 80% plan to set resolutions in 2026 even though 44% admit they never follow through (Headway, 2026).

 But the failure pattern has a fix.
-Oscarsson and Carlbring (Stockholm University, PLOS ONE) found that approach-oriented goals (“I will do 2 hours of deep work before checking Slack”) significantly outperform avoidance-oriented goals (“I will stop getting distracted”).
+Oscarsson and Carlbring (Stockholm University, PLOS ONE) found that approach-oriented goals (“I will do 2 hours of deep work before checking Slack”) significantly outperform avoidance-oriented goals (“I will stop getting distracted”): 58.9% vs 47.1% success.
 Lost motivation (33–35%) tops the failure list.
 That’s exactly what habit tracking addresses: external accountability replaces willpower.
-The January 19th dropout isn’t inevitable.
+The early-January drop-off isn’t inevitable.
 It’s what happens when motivation-dependent goals meet reality without a tracking system in place.

 | Stat | Value | Source | Year |